-The Company proposes to use the net proceeds from the sale of the Senior Notes to fund its construction program, to repay short-term indebtedness and for other corporate purposes.
+The Company proposes to use the net proceeds from the sale of the Senior Notes to redeem or repurchase certain of its outstanding debt, to fund its construction program and for other corporate purposes.
 Proceeds may be temporarily invested in short-term instruments pending their application to the foregoing purposes.